mesb/mesb.github.io/_posts/2016-07-08-on-problem-solving.md

 ## Understanding the Problem<a id="orgheadline1"></a>

-The root of all solutoins.
-The venerable George Polya in his book *How To Solve It*, has this to say about understanding the problem:
+The set of right questions is root of all solutoins.
+The venerable George Polya in his book, *How To Solve It*, has this to say about understanding the problem:

 1. What is the unkown?